 All issued ordinary shares are fully paid.
 There is no par value for these ordinary shares.

-Fully paid ordinary shares carry one vote per share and carry a right to dividends as and when declared by the Company.
+Fully paid ordinary shares (except for treasury shares) carry one vote per share and carry a right to dividends as and when declared by the Company.